 There are three Sub-Committees: Communications, Conference, and Scientific & Research.
 Each has approximately six members and may include individuals from outside Council.
 The Sub-Committees usually conduct their business via teleconference or SKYPE.

 The BNOS Administrator provides part-time administrative, secretarial and IT support.
+The part-time administrative assistant supports the BNOS Administrator.

 The Honorary Treasurer handles all financial administration.